Teresa James: Biography

 James passed her flying and physical tests for the WAFS and was sworn in on October 6, 1942.
 James was one of the first women in the WAFS and was assigned the first long-distance solo mission.
 The mission was to ferry a PT-19 from Maryland to California.
 James stayed with the WAFS as they were merged to form the Women Airforce Service Pilots (WASP) and until the organization was disbanded on December 20, 1944.

 After WASP was discontinued, James returned to Pittsburgh and found that there were not very many opportunities for women pilots any longer.
 James wrote to Congress, requesting veterans' status for the WASP.
 She even wrote to the Chinese Air Force, requesting to fly for them, but was rejected.
 James would continue to fight for the WASP to be recognized with veterans status.

 In 1950, she became a commissioned major in the United States Air Force Reserves.
 Like other WASPs, she didn't get credit for her service as a pilot between 1942 and 1944.
 Between 1961 and 1965, she was stationed at Elmendorf Air Force Base as part of the 5040th Air Base Group.
 In 1976, she retired from the Air Force.
-She moved to Lake Worth in 1979 to be closer to her parents.
+She moved to Lake Worth Beach in 1979 to be closer to her parents.
 James stayed active with flying groups during her retirement.
 She was a member of the Ninety Nines, and the P-47 Thunderbolt Pilots Association.
 When the Grumman corporation heard her say in a CBS documentary about the Air Force, Top Flight, that the only thing she hadn't flown was a jet, the company arranged for her to fly an F-14.
 She was still flying at age 86 in 1997.

 On July 26, 2008, James died in hospice.
 Her remains were cremated and interred in Pittsburgh.
 In 1992, a biography about James, called On Wings to War: Teresa James, Aviator and written by Jan Churchill was published.
 The book gives a "personal 'view from the cockpit' account of James' time as a WASP.
 James' WAFS uniform is in the collection of the Smithsonian Air and Space Museum.